MonetDBSolutions/squll/README.md

 ## Credits
-SQLprobes and SQLscalpel are orginally developed by Martin Kersten.
+Sqalpel.py and Sqalpel.io are orginally developed by Martin Kersten.

 ## License